- Business and Employment»

 Other Types of Time Off from Work

 There are other types of leave, which could be based on your position or how the organization does things.
-The image to the right shows an unusual way of handling leave, which is explained below:
+The image below shows an unusual way of handling leave, which is explained below:

 - Different bargaining units receive different rates of time off.
 In the top box, managers, supervisors, etc. receive the most time off.
 While the other boxes show different bargaining units receiving lesser amounts of time off.